numbas/numbas-extension-jsxgraph/README.md

 An object definition is a list in the format `[type, parents, attribute]`.

 * `type: string` - the type of object to create.
-Available types are listed in [the 'Elements' section of the JSXGRaph' documentation](https://jsxgraph.uni-bayreuth.de/docs/).
+Available types are listed in [the 'Elements' section of the JSXGraph' documentation](https://jsxgraph.uni-bayreuth.de/docs/).
 * `parents: list` - a list of 'parent' values for the object.
 The format of this list depends on the type of the object being created.
 Any values of data type `expression` are replaced with functions which take a single parameter.
 * `attributes: dict` - a dictionary of attributes for the object.
 The available attributes dpeend on the type of the object.